FEntwumS/docs/docs/developer_guide/netlist_viewer/waveform_interactor/approach.md

 2. Jump to the HDLs source origin

+This component can be seen as an optional add-on to the Netlist-Viewer, it is useless without the Netlist-Viewer.

+It yet has to be merged into the production package.

 ## Steps to ensure navigation to netlist-viewer via waveform-viewer is possible

+The following section will describe the implementation approach of the Waveform-Interactor component.
+It utilizes several steps to ensure proper communication with the Netlist-Viewer plugin is possible:

 ### 1. Creating Verilog corresponding to Design _(with Yosys)_